Skip to main content

 opkg list-installed

-To display the list of specific installed packages, use the grep command.
+To display a list of specific installed packages, use the grep command.
 Narrow down the search operation using a specific keyword alongside this command.

 opkg list-installed | grep keyword

-To locate all installed packages with onion in the package directory, execute the following command
+Example: To locate all installed packages with onion in the package directory, execute the following command:

 opkg list-installed | grep onion

-This will open all the installed packages related to Onion:
+This will find all the installed packages related to Onion:

 root@Omega-539F:/# opkg list-installed | grep -i onion